v-wjrong/rongwj666_weixin-java-miniapp-demo/docs/en/docs/src/main/java/com/github/binarywang/demo/wx/miniapp/config/_module.md

 graph TD
     config --> WxMaProperties.java
     config --> WxMaConfiguration.java
+    config --> ResourcesConfig.java
 ```

-This flowchart illustrates the hierarchical structure of the configuration module in the WeChat Mini Program demo project.
-The config directory contains two Java configuration files: WxMaProperties.java stores the mini program's property configurations, while WxMaConfiguration.java handles the initialization settings for the mini program service.
-Together, these two files form the foundational configuration system of the mini program.
+This flowchart illustrates the file structure relationships within the config directory of the WeChat Mini Program demo project.
+The top-level node is the config folder, which contains three configuration files: WxMaProperties.java, WxMaConfiguration.java, and ResourcesConfig.java.
+These files belong to the basic configuration classes of the WeChat Mini Program, handling different aspects of configuration information, and together form the configuration module of the project.

 # File List